frederick0329/Citations-Count/NLP/ACL2016/README.md

 - [ ] The Top 14 Aspects of Editorial Quality Control of Online News          -1
 - [ ] Normalized Log-Linear Language Model Interpolation is Efficient          -1
 - [ ] Improved Semantic Parsers For If-Then Statements          -1
-- [ ] Finding Optimistic and Pessimistic Users on Twitter          -1
 - [ ] Easy Questions First?
 Curriculum Learning for Question Answering          -1
-- [ ] Vocabulary Manipulation for Large Vocabulary Neural Machine Translation          -1
 - [ ] Detecting Events in FrameNet          -1